MaxOhn/rosu-pp-py/README.md

     only relevant for osu!mania
 passedObjects: Optional[int],
     only consider this many hit objects; useful for failed scores; defaults to all objects
+clockRate: Optional[float]
+    defaults to the mod's clock rate.
 ```
 Note that all fields are optional.
 If nothing is specified, the parameters are equivalent to the parameters of the best possible NM score.
 `ScoreParams` can be created either by calling the constructor without arguments and then set the fields manually like so